 2. Building Healthy Soil Foundations

 - Test Your Soil: Send a sample to a local lab to check pH (ideal: 6.0–7.0) and nutrient levels.
+Soil pH — a measure of acidity or alkalinity on a 0–14 scale — affects how well roots absorb nutrients.
+A pH between 6.0 and 7.0 keeps nitrogen, phosphorus, and potassium available at the root level, where plants need them most.
 Most labs provide amendment recommendations.

 - Mulch for Protection: Apply 2–3 inches of wood chips or straw to retain moisture, suppress weeds, and regulate soil temperature.